NaelFessha3/naelfessha3.github.io/README.md

 ## 1. Welcome / Introduction

 Hello!
-I’m **[Your Name]**, an undergraduate in **Electrical and Computer Engineering at Georgia Tech** with a growing interest in embedded systems, data-oriented applications, and building things that actually work in the real world.
+I’m **Nael Fessha**, an undergraduate in **Electrical Engineering at Georgia Tech** with a growing interest in embedded systems, data-oriented applications, and building things that actually work in the real world.
 This ePortfolio is a living space where I document who I am, what I’ve built, and where I’m headed.

 In this ePortfolio you will find:
 - A short story of how I got into engineering